The Best and Worst Thousand Dollars of June 2026

 Full data notes

-• Hindsight, not advice.
+- Hindsight, not advice.
 Every figure is computed after the fact from stored trades.
-Selecting these contracts in advance required information nobody had.
-Strasmore publishes measurements, not recommendations.

-• Expiry/strike/type are parsed from the OCC symbol; premium math assumes the 100-share multiplier.
+- Expiry/strike/type parse from the OCC symbol; premium math assumes the 100-share multiplier.

 Methodology

-• Per contract: first price = the June trade with the earliest SIP timestamp; last price = the latest.
-Simultaneous prints (identical nanosecond stamps) are tie-broken deterministically by price, so regeneration always reproduces the same figures.
+- Per contract: first price = the earliest June SIP timestamp's trade, last = the latest; ties broken deterministically by price.
 Multiples are last over first, computed in-query.

-• Generation is batch-only through the gated read-only path; the public page never queries live.
-Warehouse state as of July 4, 2026.
+- Generation is batch-only through the gated read-only path; the page never queries live.
+Warehouse state as of July 12, 2026.